tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 ## The GRID System

 Like PARA and ACCESS, GRID is also an acronym for the folder structure.
-The acronym was a total fluke, but I've enjoyed discovering that the acronym also provided a soft barrier when considering if I needed another folder or not.
+The acronym was a total fluke.

-> I *did* have another folder for projects (inspired by PARA), so it was called
-> the GRID-P system, or P-GRID, or GRIPD (as in the 'uncool', and non gamer tag
+I *did* have another folder for projects (inspired by PARA), so it was called the GRID-P system, or P-GRID, or GRIPD (as in the 'uncool', and non gamer tag way to write 'gripped') ...

-> way to write 'gripped') ...
-The point is; the acronym did *not*
-> define the system.
+The point is; the acronym did *not* define the system.

 ### G for glossary